fat115/serverguide/README.md

 - Change book from tool to item and add group book so it can be placed in bookshelves
 - Replace label by textarea in formspec for automatic break lines
 - Add use of files for tab content
-- Add option to add to inventory
+- Add option to add to inventory to add to inventory of new player

 License: Licenses: code LGPL 2.1 media CC BY-SA 3.0 Created by: UjEdwin